gitpancake/game-node/plugins/dpsnPlugin/README.md

 ## 📋 Overview

-The DPSN Plugin enables Virtuals Protocol agents to subscribe to and interact with any data streams available on the [DPSN Data Streams Store](https://streams.dpsn.org/).
+#### The DPSN Plugin enables Virtuals Protocol agents to subscribe to and interact with any data streams available on the [DPSN Data Streams Store](https://streams.dpsn.org/).
+#### To provide personalized data streams to Virtual Protocol agents for them to interact with , create and publish data into your own DPSN data streams using [dpsn-client](https://github.com/DPSN-org/dpsn-client-nodejs#dpsn-client-nodejs) .
 For more information, visit:

 - [DPSN Official Website](https://dpsn.org)